Modern Slavery Statement

 Following a review of our supply chain, we have identified that there exists the potential for modern slavery in certain industries we interact with, namely hospitality, marketing services, transportation, and building and maintenance services.
 We believe that is inherent in the nature of these industries that they may be susceptible to poor labour standards, coercion and exploitation.

-We have engaged with our supply chain to seek out and review their response to the pandemic to better understand and respond to these risks.
-Where applicable, we have reviewed the modern slavery statements provided by businesses within our supply chain.
+We have assessed the identified risk areas of our supply chain to better understand and respond to modern slavery risks.
+Where applicable, we have reviewed the modern slavery statements of identified high risk businesses within our supply chain.

 Our policies and procedures

-In addition to our ongoing communication with our suppliers, Morgans implemented internal procedures in the previous financial year to educate staff so that all of Morgans is aware of risks and signs of modern slavery.
+In addition to our ongoing communication with our suppliers, Morgans maintains the previously implemented internal procedsures to educate staff so that all of Morgans is aware of risks and signs of modern slavery.
+In 2023 this specifically included awareness training of our Management Committee.
+As with previous years, we have maintained ongoing due diligence during the process of onboarding new vendors within our supply chain.

-In the previous financial year, we published our Anti-Slavery Policy.
+Morgans maintains its previously implemented Anti-Slavery Policy.
 The Policy applies to all staff of Morgans and to our national network of offices and branches.
-Morgans’ policies and procedures were also reviewed and, where necessary, updated to reflect Morgans’ position on modern slavery.
-This also included implementing new procurement procedures to reflect Morgans’ position on modern slavery and its commitment to ethical and sustainable business practices.
+Morgans’ policies and procedures continue to be periodically reviewed to ensure they reflect Morgans’ position on modern slavery.
+Morgans’ procurement procedures continue to be monitored to ensure they reflect our position on modern slavery and our commitment to ethical and sustainable business practices.

 Morgans has an internal team consisting of employees and directors to oversee the continued effectiveness of its modern slavery strategy.
-Members of that team may undertake internal audits from time-to-time to ensure ongoing and new suppliers undergo a modern slavery due diligence assessment, communicate with suppliers, regularly review internal policies and training, and update when required.
+Members of that team may undertake internal audits from time-to-time to ensure ongoing and new suppliers undergo a modern slavery due diligence assessment, communicate with suppliers, regularly review internal policies and training as well as update when required.

 Our process of consultation